 Beach Park, Fortaleza, Brazil

-Capital of the Ceara State of Brazil, Fortaleza is famous worldwide for its bewitching beaches that are decorated by dunes and lagoons, palm trees, and red cliffs.
-The weather is so accommodating, and soothing, that going to the local waterparks is one of the top activities for travelers visiting the city.
+Capital of the Ceara State of Brazil, Fortaleza is famous for its bewitching beaches that are decorated by dunes and lagoons, palm trees, and red cliffs.
+The weather is so accommodating, and soothing, that going to the local waterparks is one of the top activities.

 For the ultimate family fun, visit the Beach Park, which features plenty of attractions for kids, aside from pulse-pounding rides like a wave pool, and the Insano water slide.
-But you should know that the Insano is listed in the Guinness Book of Records as the world’s highest water slide, its 135 ft (41 m) is the equivalent to the height of a 14-story building.
+You should know that the Insano is listed in the Guinness Book of Records as the world’s highest water slide, its 135ft height (41m) is equivalent to a height of a 14-story building.
 With the angle and slope, the slide provides extremely rapid descents at speeds of 65 mph (105 km/h).
 Are you ready?

 Waterbom, Bali, Indonesia

 After uncovering the top attractions in Bali, head over to Waterbom in Kuta, where you’ll spend a day filled with fun, tumbling, and splashing emotions.
 Take the small swimmers to Funtastic to cool off with water cannons, jets, and supervised roller coasters specially designed for kids.
 Hop on a tire to slide down the artificial river next to waterfalls and tropical vegetation, go for a high-speed slide or go for the Constrictor – one of the longest water slides in the world.
 Dare to challenge the unexpected twists and turns of Python, throw yourself down in a huge cauldron known as the Superbowl, and challenge your friends to a head-to-head race for victory in the Boogie game!

 Aquaventure Water Park, Dubai, United Arab Emirates